MobilePayDev/MobilePay-TransactionReporting-API/README.md

 `$ curl --request GET --header 'Content-Type: application/json' --url https://<mobile-pay-root>/resource`

-## Payment point
+## PpaymentPointId

-When using the Transaction Reporting API, you will be introduced to the term 'payment point'.
-As MobilePay has different API product, and each product has a payment point.
+When using the Transaction Reporting API, you will be introduced to the term 'paymentPointId'. paymentPointId - GUID assigned to payment pointAs MobilePay has different API product, and each product has a payment point.
 The payment point is named differently across products.

 * Subscriptions API  : `SubscriptionProviderId`